jina-ai/docs/chapters/project-guide/project-guide.rst

 Project name
 ---------

-``/your-cool-project``
+``/your-new-project``

 The first thing you need to do is create the folder of your project.
 Here is where everything will live.

 Requirements
 ---------

 The first thing you should take care of is the requirements.
 Create a **requirements.txt**.
 In this file you will specify the required dependencies you'll need.
 Write a module per line.
-You can then install all the packages with pip like this:
+You can then install all the packages with pip:

 .. highlight:: bash
 .. code-block:: bash